 The Quest is the strongest pattern match for Reticle Designer as there are explicit goals stated.
 Each communicates that something is possible while acting as an implicit tool of measured progress once completed.
 I could have used the Score pattern to communicate progress but that didn't make sense and its implementation would have likely entered the tacky realm.

 Advancement is a bit of a side-effect pattern that again naturally is reflected in the UI from using progressive disclosure.
 What is empowering however is that the tools earned through skill acquisting can be combined to make more powerful visuals with minimal effort.
 Emergence is the term used when unique parts of a system, or set of tools in this case, combine in interesting and unforseen ways.
 There are quite a few emergent behaviors that manifest in the app.
 My favorite being a 2+ Divisions setting in combo with a high Spacing setting which results in a patterned and reversed reticle rendering.
 Here's one example of a reticle layer reflecting the behavior:

 Thinking about Reticle Designer from the outset with Daniel's Cook's Games and Applications ideas in mind was a fun design challenge.
 The implementation was as well and I detail notes on that experience in the final article of this three part series.
-It is titled Reticle Designer Part 3 - MobX Steals the Show (link update when published).
+It is titled Reticle Designer - Part 3: SVG, Flexbox, React, and MobX.